-CSA P-2's service area is divided into two main zones that overlap with parts of the Blackhawk-Camino-Tassajara Census Designated Place (CDP) and Alamo CDP.
+The two main zones for CSA P-2 overlap with parts of the Blackhawk-Camino-Tassajara Census Designated Place (CDP) and Alamo CDP.
 Zone A covers Blackhawk, including six gated communities, the Blackhawk Country Club, and the Blackhawk Plaza shopping center.
 Zone B serves Alamo, a diverse community with residential, commercial, and open space areas.

 The boundary for CSA P-2 Zone A - Blackhawk covers an area of 4.3 square miles coterminous to its SOI.
 It is 47% of the larger Blackhawk-Camino-Tassajara CDP's 9.3 square miles.
-Both the P-2 Zone A area and the remainder of Blackhawk-Camino Tassajara CDP (53% of the CDP) are within CSA P-6, the o https://www.cocosheriff.org/about-us/mission-statement

-Countywide law enforcement services special district.
+Both the P-2 Zone A area and the remainder of Blackhawk-Camino Tassajara CDP (53% of the CDP) are within CSA P-6, the Countywide law enforcement services special district.
 The boundary for CSA P-2 in the Alamo area consists of 5.3 square miles coterminous with its SOI.
 This portion of CSA P-2 is 55% of the larger Alamo CDP which is 9.7 square miles.
 P-2 Zone B area and the remainder of Alamo CDP (45% of the CDP area) are within CSA P-6, the Countywide law enforcement services special district.
 Adjacent to P-2 Zone B, CSA P-5 (Round Hill) is also within Alamo CDP and Countywide CSA P-6.